Seven Tips to Stretch Your Grocery Budget

 Green leafy vegetables and fresh herbs are some of the most costly fresh food items, and if you’re buying bunches of lettuce or coriander from the supermarket, these need to be stored and eaten promptly, or else they whittle away at your food budget.

-Initially, the set-up for this can seem a little costly, but once established you can utilise a small area of land or windowsill for herbs and green leafy vegetables that can be quite costly if purchased in a store.
-Best examples of easy-to-grow foods include coriander, flat-leafed parsley, tomatoes, capsicum, English spinach and silver beet.
+Initially, the setup can seem a little costly, but once established, you can use a small area of land or a windowsill to grow herbs and green leafy vegetables, which can be quite costly if purchased in a store.
+The best examples of easy-to-grow foods include coriander, flat-leafed parsley, tomatoes, capsicum, English spinach, and silver beet.

 Say NO to Fast Food